COUPLES COUNSELING SACRAMENTO

-Couples therapy is also always completely confidential, which gives it such power to make change.
-It can feel uncomfortable or even scary to share with your partner, let alone someone you just met.
-Sometimes we can feel it is safer to keep our thoughts or feelings to ourselves.
-It is normal to worry that shedding light on your concerns will cause more harm, but this is something we can work through in therapy.
-We can often feel liberated by sharing these thoughts and our partner often feels more connected to us in turn.
-We will work to create safety in therapy and create trust in your relationship so that it can withstand challenging conversations and lead to more security.
+It is also normal and common to worry that shedding light on your concerns will cause more disconnection—and sometimes it can.
+But this is often temporary, sometimes necessary, and something we can work through in therapy.
+Our clients tell us it can feel liberating to share their thoughts openly, and that they end up feeling more connected to their partners as a result.
+Thus, we will work to create safety in therapy and trust in your relationship, so that it can withstand challenging conversations and lead to more security.

 Common questions about couples therapy:

-"Is it possible to continue a relationship after infidelity, neglect, X?"
+"Is it possible to continue a relationship after suffering infidelity, betrayal, etc.?

 Yes!
-When we are able to feel safe and connected with our partner, we are capable of healing from painful injuries to our relationship.
-We can often feel overwhelmed and in deep hurt after infidelity, betrayal, or other injuries to our relationship and it can be hard to know where to begin.
-Therapy can help restore a sense of security and empowerment in your relationship so that you can heal from painful past experiences.
-We will work together to unpack the underlying root of what has caused hurt in your relationship, establish new expectations, and create (what people often find to be) an even stronger sense of connection and wellbeing with your partner.
+We see couples overcome these types of issues only to thrive in the long run.
+The reality is, however, it will take a lot of work.
+It is only when we are able to feel truly safe and understood that we become capable of connection and healing from painful injuries to our relationship.
+Further, when relationship trauma happens, we not only feel deeply hurt, but often overwhelmed, making it hard to know where to begin.
+Couples therapy can help you restore a sense of security and empowerment in your relationship so that you can move forward in a more authentic, sustaining relationship dynamic.
+We will work together to validate the relationship wounds, explore the roots of disconnection, establish new expectations, and create an even stronger sense of connection and wellbeing with your partner.

 "Can my partner change?
 Can this relationship change?"

 Absolutely!
-As I laid out in the neuroplasticity section.
-My method of couples therapy allows you to change how your brain is wired and as a result change how you see the relationship.
-This in turn allows you to rewrite old patterns in your relationship so that you can create the connection that you hope for.
-Everyone has a capacity for change which is what makes our therapy so powerful.
+As we laid out in the neuroplasticity section above, our method of couples therapy allows you to change how your brain is wired, and as a result change the nature of your relationship.
+This in turn allows you to rewrite old patterns in your relationship and create the connection that you've hoped for.
+We believe that everyone has the capacity for change, which is what makes our therapy so powerful.